Semantic Relevance of Keywords

 The system can include a frequency calculator module executed on the data processing system.
 The frequency calculator module can determine a keyword of the first keyword category and the second keyword category, a keyword-seed affinity score based on the frequency of the keyword occurring with the seed keyword on an information resource of the domain entity.

-The frequency calculator module can determine, for the first keyword category, a first category-seed affinity score based on the keyword-seed affinity scores for each of the keywords in the first keyword category.
+The frequency calculator module can determine a first category-seed affinity score based on the keyword-seed affinity scores for each of the keywords in the first keyword category.

-The frequency calculator module can determine, for the second keyword category, a second category-seed affinity score based on the keyword-seed affinity scores for each of the keywords in the second keyword category.
+The frequency calculator module can determine a second category-seed affinity score based on the keyword-seed affinity scores for each of the keywords in the second keyword category.
 The system can include a keyword selector module executed on the data processing system.
 The keyword selector module can compare the first category-seed affinity scores and the second to an affinity score threshold.

 The keyword selector module can determine that the first category-seed affinity score is greater than the affinity score threshold and that the second category-seed affinity score is less than the threshold.
 The system can include an interface provider module executed on the data processing system.